Canton-Potsdam Hospital

 inpatient detox and Center for Cancer Care.

 History

 "The Canton-Potsdam Hospital Foundation was established in 1985" to help enlarge the existing hospital.
-Exapnsion included a $35 million building, erected in 2017, and a $6 million structure in 2018.
+Expansion included a $35 million building, erected in 2017, and a $6 million structure in 2018.
 Part of Canton-Potsdam's growth came from affiliations with other hospitals.

 St. Lawrence Health System

 In 2013 Canton-Potsdam began a state-approved contractual arrangement to manage E.J.
 Noble Hospital, another New York hospital.
 The combination, which also brought recognition from union picketers, was named St. Lawrence Health System.
 This "new two-hospital system" subsequently expanded by adding Massena Memorial Hospital in 2019.

 E.J.
 Noble Hospital

 "E.J.
 Noble Hospital opened its doors in 1952."